On this site and in private lessons we always talk about theory based around the C harmonica. Here’s why.

 And here’s the notes including draw and blow bends:

 Memorise those.
-The effort will pay off in spades.
+It’s easier than you might think (here’s how) and the effort will pay off in spades.